 Öskjuhlíð Forest near Perlan

 You can also head to the nature area that’s right around Perlan.
-So, this is a little bit further away from the city, but again, you’re trying to get away from lights.
-So, you have to sometimes drive a little bit out of the city if you want to do that.
+This is a little bit further away from the city, but again, you’re trying to get away from lights.
+Sometimes you have to drive a little bit out of the city if you want to do that.